A Foundation of Sound Science to Ensure the Future of Maryland's Streams

 From 2014 through 2018, MBSS conducted the fourth round of statewide random sampling.
 Round four analyses are underway.
 MBSS is currently in its fifth round of statewide random sampling.
 From 2021 through present, MBSS has also been sampling targeted areas around the state, as well as sites related to special circumstances, such as testing of protocol applicability in ephemeral and very small stream systems.

 Goal and Objectives

 The Maryland Biological Stream Survey's goal is to provide the best possible information for ensuring the protection and restoration of Maryland's stream ecological resources.

-MBSS data are used for countless studies about freswater ecology.
-This section details some of the research that Maryland DNR conducts that focus on certain issues in the State.
+MBSS data are used for countless studies about freshwater ecology.
+This section details some of the monitoring that Maryland DNR conducts that focus on certain issues in the State.
 Some include:

 MBSS puts many of its reports, manuals, and fact sheets up on the web for public viewing.
-Included in this section are documents about the protocol used by MBSS.
-You can find all of these at the Publications page.
+Included in this section are documents about the protocols used by MBSS.
+You can find many of these at the Publications page.

 Go there now.